Nariod14/EVE-Online-Manufacturing-Optimizer/README.md

 - **Material Tracking**: Keep track of available materials and their quantities.
 - **Production Optimization**: Calculate the most profitable production plan based on available materials and blueprint data.
 - **Dynamic UI**: Real-time updates of blueprint and material lists without page reloads.
-- **Responsive Design**: User-friendly interface that works on both desktop and mobile devices.
+- **Responsive Design**: User-friendly interface that works on desktop and mobile devices.

 ## Technologies Used